ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 parameter types of a function extension.

-Although a function expression being treated as well typed implies its function name is registered, the reverse is not necessarily true.
+Although a function expression being treated as well typed implies its function name is registered, an implementation need not treat all registered functions as well typed.
 Implementations must support the function extensions defined in this document, but are free to support or not support other registered function extensions.

 If an implementation does not support a function extension used in a query, it should treat the